 Sometimes this could be a matter of days.
 Other times, it might take a couple of weeks.
 Playing games can lead to a bad-faith lawsuit, and that’s something insurers will definitely want to avoid.

 Payment can take longer after a jury verdict in your favor.
 That’s because insurance companies and at-fault parties have the option to appeal the decision.
 If that happens, it could be months or even years until you see a check.

 However, our attorneys will be vigilant in getting the money you deserve in your hands as quickly as we can.
 We’ll stay on top of defendants and fight tenaciously on your behalf.
 Call William G. Kolodner Personal Injury Lawyers for immediate assistance.
 We can get started on your case as soon as you ask for our help.

-Call the Baltimore Personal Injury Lawyers at William G. Kolodner Personal Injury Lawyers in Baltimore, MD Today For Help
+Call William G. Kolodner Personal Injury Lawyers in Baltimore, MD Today For Help

 If you’ve been injured in an accident, our Baltimore personal injury lawyers are available to help.
 We have over 100 years of combined experience helping accident victims.
 Contact our law office today for a free consultation.

 See more of our Baltimore resources.